 Magnesium’s function in the human body is vast—everything from electrolyte maintenance to metabolism to heart health and so much more can be traced back to magnesium.
-The new AIM Mag-nificence™ can help create a body in balance and lead to improved health in a number of areas.
+AIM Mag-nificence™ can help create a body in balance and lead to improved health in a number of areas.

 How can you tell if you need more magnesium?

 Without a definitive test for magnesium deficiency, the best option is careful self-examination of your diet and lifestyle.
 Answer the following questions to see where you stand.